Kenny Lowe

-Kenny Lowe (born 6 November 1961) is an English football coach and former player who is the manager of Australian side Perth SC.
+Kenny Lowe (born 6 November 1961) is an English football coach and former player who is the manager of Australian side Perth Azzurri.

 Kenny played for ten clubs in England, and had a stint in Australia also.
 He later managed Gateshead and Barrow before returning to Perth to work in football, where he would undertake a five-year tenure as the manager of A-League side Perth Glory.

 Playing career

 Lowe played for ten clubs during his career, which started on a part-time basis in 1981 with Hartlepool United, while he served an apprenticeship as a pipe-fitter and welder with ICI.
 He moved to Australia in 1986 to play for Spearwood Dalmatinacs in the Western Australia Premier League before returning to England.
 He was twice signed by manager Barry Fry, first for £40,000 for Barnet in 1991 and secondly at Birmingham City for £75,000, when at the age of 31 he turned professional.
 He finally ended his career at the age of 39.
 He also won two caps with the England semi-professional team.